-The main transfer hallway would sport a pair of giant movable platforms or "transborders."
-Weighing 200-ton and measuring 6 by 28 meters, this truss structure would shuttle back and forth along rail tracks on four dual bogies.
+The main transfer hallway (transborder gallery) also designated GP-12 and developed at KB Motor had a total area of 10,000 square meters.
+It would sport a pair of giant movable platforms or "transborders."
+Weighing 200-ton and measuring 6 by 28 meters, this truss structures would shuttle back and forth along rail tracks on four dual bogies.
 After a spacecraft or a rocket component had completed the processing inside its work site, it would roll onto the platform, which would then transfer it to the main assembly hall for final integration.
 (619)

 According to the original plans approved in 2010, the half-a-kilometer-long transfer hallway would be connected to the south sides of four processing buildings:

 In addition, the same transfer hallway was to be connected to the north sides of five support buildings with storage rooms, fueling and power stations.